Forex Trading In the UK

 As with most countries in Western Europe, forex trading has seen a significant increase in popularity across the UK over the past few years.
 Forex trading is legal in the UK and brokers offering brokerage services to the residents of the UK need to be regulated by the Financial Conduct Authority (FCA) – https://www.fca.org.uk/

 If you want to learn more about forex trading and how it works , click here to visit our Beginners Guide to Forex.

-By trading with a regulated broker under the FCA, you also have the benefit of protection of your trading funds under the FSCS (Financial Services Compensation Scheme).
-All FCA regulated firms are required to be a member of the FSCS.
-The aim of this scheme is to compensate traders of the loss of the money in the event the broker runs into insolvency issues.
+By trading with a regulated broker under the FCA, investors have the benefit of protecting their funds under the FSCS (Financial Services Compensation Scheme).
+All FCA regulated brokers are required to be a member of the FSCS.
+The aim of this scheme is to compensate traders of the loss of the money, in the event the broker runs into insolvency issues.
 Under the FSCS, traders are guaranteed protection up to a maximum amount of £50,000.
 In the event of liquidation, traders will receive 100% of their money up to £30,000.
 Above £30,000, they will get to receive a maximum of 90%.